prem-muthedath/timer/README.md

 See Kent Beck's book "Implementation Patterns" (Appendix A) for the timer framework and source code.

-After reading Beck's excellent book, I decided to put my learnings into practice.
+After reading Beck's excellent book, I decided to put my learnings to practice.
 Beck's code (see the book) is a masterpiece, but I personally felt, for clarity, a few areas needed refactoring:

 1. Logic and data not together (mainly related to reflection);
 2. One class -- MethodTimer class in Beck's code -- doing more than one thing;